Human Research Protection Program

 The Human Research Protection Program (HRPP) at Brookhaven National Laboratory (BNL) encompasses all research involving human subjects performed at or in conjunction with BNL.
 Human subjects research includes a wide variety of activities such as in vivo and in vitro studies, research on medical records, collection of data through surveys or observation, research using pathological specimens, discarded tissue, secretions and genetic material and use of investigational drugs or devices.

-Human subjects are defined by DHHS regulations at 45 CFR 46 as “a living individual about whom an investigator (whether professional or student) conducts research and obtains: data through intervention or interaction with the individual; or identifiable private information.
+Human subjects are defined by DHHS regulations at 45 CFR 46 as “a living individual about whom an investigator (whether professional or student) conducting research: 1) obtains information or biospecimens through intervention or interaction with the individual and uses, studies, or analyzes the information or biospecimens; or 2) obtains, uses, studies or generates identifiable private information or identifiable biospecimens.

 The Standards Based Management System (SBMS) for Human Subjects Research is a step by step guide for Principal Investigators conducting research with human subjects.
 Instructions for submitting protocols are detailed on the SBMS and the applications forms are found below and through IRBNet.
 Policies and procedures for the HRPP can be found in the HRPP Manual.